Stop Construction Falls from a Height: Construction Fall Prevention and Liability Explained by Our NYC Labor Law Attorneys

 - Other common protections that are not used and should have been to prevent serious injury.

-In addition to the common law (or judge-made law) governing negligence and personal injuries, New York also has statutory law (or legislatively-made laws) which covers construction accidents.
-Specifically, Labor Law section 240 governs falls from a height and holds employers or contractors strictly liable for worker injuries caused when falling from a height such as off a roof, from a ladder, improperly constructed scaffolding, or other gravity-related injury.
+In addition to the common law (or judge-made law) governing negligence and personal injuries, New York also has statutory law (or legislatively-made laws) which cover construction accidents.
+Specifically, Labor Law section 240 governs falls from a height and holds employers or contractors strictly liable for worker injuries caused when falling from a height such as off a roof, from a ladder, improperly constructed scaffolding, or another gravity-related injury.

-Therefore, if an employer, constructor, supervisor/foremen, or other individual in control of or responsible for a worksite has failed to follow OSHA’s three tenants, guard against the risks OSHA identified to stop construction falls, or has otherwise failed to prevent your fall, call our experienced NYC Labor Law attorneys at Keith D. Silverstein & Associates, P.C. for a FREE consultation by dialing (866) 492-7487 or sending us a message on our “contact us” page available here.
-We can help advise you and your family what your rights may be under New York law and how you can get your medical bills, lost wages, and other damages paid for in a construction accident case.
+Therefore, if an employer, constructor, supervisor/foremen, or another individual in control of or responsible for a worksite has failed to follow OSHA’s three tenants, guard against the risks OSHA identified to stop construction falls, or has otherwise failed to prevent your fall, call our experienced NYC Labor Law attorneys at Keith D. Silverstein & Associates, P.C. for a FREE consultation by dialing (866) 492-7487 or sending us a message on our “contact us” page available here.
+We can help advise you and your family on what your rights may be under New York law and how you can get your medical bills, lost wages, and other damages paid for in a construction accident case.